saltyorg/docs/docs/saltbox/install/install.md

 If you are starting from scratch, the process is documented [here](../../reference/rclone.md).

+!!! warning
+    Do not proceed until you have configured your rclone remote[s] or disabled cloud storage in the settings.

 ## Saltbox

-If you are installing a Feederbox/Mediabox setup, set up the Feederbox first, then add the [feeder mount](../../advanced/feeder.md) to the mediabox prior to install.
+If you are installing a [Feederbox/Mediabox setup](../basics/install_types.md) [if your reaction to this question is "huh?" then you are not, and should use the `saltbox` install], set up the Feederbox first, then add the [feeder mount](../../advanced/feeder.md) to the mediabox prior to install.

 === "Saltbox"
     ``` shell